jdrichardsappacad/react-2021/week-14/practices/12-react-forms/README.md

 export default ContactUs;
 ```

-If you run your application again and view the form in the browser, you can fill
+If you run your application again and view the form in the browser,
-out each form field and click "Submit" to submit the form.
-Notice that the page
+you can fill out each form field and click "Submit" to submit the form.
-doesn't reload!
-And if you look in the developer tool's console, you'll see an
+Notice that the page doesn't reload, and if you look in the developer tool's console,
-object containing your contact us information.
+you'll see an object containing your contact us information!

 ### Controlled components